Ilmarinen: Ilmarinen's bride of gold

 Only frost is breathed by silver."

 The tale of the Golden Wife can be seen as a cautionary tale based on the theme of "money cannot buy happiness".
 To a contemporary reader, there is also a similarity to the hubristic nature of the Golem legend, or to Frankenstein, in that even the most skilled of mortals cannot rival divine perfection when creating life.

-From original rune variants

 In another example of Lönnrot's editorial license, the Kullervo cycle originally existed as an independent series of runes.
 In his effort to create a homogeneous narrative, Lönnrot presented Kullervo as Ilmarinen's slave in order to insert Kullervo into the Sampo cycle of runes.
 However, some scholars are convinced that the Golden Bride was originally an independent rune that was eventually added to the Sampo cycle.
 Furthermore, independent variants of the Kultamorsian (Golden Bride) rune have been collected.
 In Matti Kuusi's opinion, the warning reproduced above is a secondary element that was probably added during the Christian period.
 Rather than serving as a cautionary tale, the original runes probably expressed the widespread myth of a Golden Woman found throughout Arctic Eurasia.